 No water- no life.
-You
+You can't be dehydrated for weeks and expect healthy hair. |

 The first step to long (or short) healthy hair is a good diet and HYDRATION.
 The latter, hydration, is most often overlooked.
 I have often wondered why it's so hard for us to hydrate our bodies, when the benefits are so clear.
 It's because it's inconvenient.
 We're too busy to find a vending machine and buy a bottled water, we no longer trust the water fountains (what's been on them and the quality of what sprouts out of them) and by the end of the day, we've left too little time to get our glasses in and actually enjoy them.
 Yet another day goes by with one glass of water or less and, yet again, your hair must battle the rest of your body for the limited supply of H2O.